 Question: What plans are being made for emergency access during this construction?

 Answer: Emergency traffic (i.e., police, EMS) will be able to use the temporary detour as needed.
 Provisions are in place for larger fire apparatus if needed.

 Question: Who is responsible for cleaning out the sediment pond along Gorge Road and cleaning out the new culvert under Main Street?

-Answer: The Village and NYSDOT have a shared services agreement for maintenance of both the sediment pond and associated components and the new existing culverts under Main Street as well as Middleburgh High School.
+Answer: The Village and NYSDOT have a shared services agreement for maintenance of both the sediment pond and associated components and the new and existing culverts under Main Street and the Middleburgh High School.
 That document can be viewed at the Middleburgh Village Office.

 Question: Why weren't other issues on Gorge Creek or drainage issues throughout the Village included with this project?